Companies interested in investing in their employee engagement and knowledge sharing may be looking into a corporate wiki.

 Wikis are typically developed using an open source model.
 The aim is to crowdsource content from a group of users.
-The key here is for users to act “collaboratively” – corporate wikis are used internally by employees to collaborate and share knowledge in an effort to enhance overall company knowledge.
+The key here is for users to act “collaboratively” – corporate wikis are used internally by employees to collaborate and share knowledge in an effort to enhance a company's overall explicit and tacit knowledge.

 How Companies Are Using Wikis Internally

 85% of businesses rated employee engagement as important or very important.
 A corporate wiki can play a big part in this strategy.